franckferman/SATAN2_Cleaner/README.md

 # SATAN2_Cleaner
-A tool to destroy all traces on an external storage device.
+Anti Forensic Tool - A tool to destroy all traces on an external storage device.